gicait/pLitter/README.md

 * Ubon Ratchathani (ongoing)
 * Chiang Rai (ongoing)

-*Note: We have used [COCO Annotator](https://github.com/jsbroks/coco-annotator) for generation of bounding box annotations.
+*Note: We have used [Annotator tool](http://annotator.ait.ac.th) built from [COCO annotator](https://github.com/jsbroks/coco-annotator) for generation of bounding box annotations.
 If you are planning to generate your own training data, it is a one option*

 ## Pre-trained models